nikitafedorov008/nikitafedorov008/README.md

 - 👯 I’m looking to collaborate on startups with mobile apps
 - 🤔 I’m looking for help with REST api
 - 💬 Ask me about Flutter and Android
-- 📫 How to reach me: email: nikitafedorov008@gmail.com
+- 📫 How to reach me: nikitafedorov008@gmail.com
 - 😄 Pronouns: ɴᴇᴋɪᴛ
 - ⚡ Fun fact: ₮Ⱨ₳₦₭₴ ₣ØⱤ ⱤɆ₳Đł₦₲ ł₮